What if I told you that the persistent bloating and stomach pain you’re experiencing could be your greatest ally on your road to recovery?

 4. Vegetable Digestive Enzymes – Many people with Hashimoto’s may also have an impaired ability to digest vegetables due to fiber and starch content.
 In some cases of hypothyroidism, an indigestible ball of plant fiber material known as a phytobezoar has been found to cause bowel obstruction.
 In the case of poor fiber absorption, undigested vegetables fibers may be found in the stools, and high-fiber meals may cause bloating.
 A vegetable digestive enzyme that contains fiber-digesting enzymes like cellulase, and/or starch digesting enzymes like amylases, may help with digesting vegetables.
 I formulated the Rootcology Veggie Enzymes with a specific combination of enzymes, including cellulase and amylase, to help support this digestive process.

 5. Broad Spectrum Digestive Enzymes – A broad spectrum digestive enzyme may also be helpful with decreasing symptoms of nutrient deficiencies and increasing energy.
-Broad spectrum enzymes, like Digestive Enzymes from Rootcology, support optimal digestion of proteins, fats, and carbohydrates.
-Digestive Enzymes is comprised of a proprietary blend of enzymes, including the special protease DPP IV (dipeptidyl peptidase IV), which aids in the breakdown of proteins from gluten and dairy.
-(Note: This enzyme may be helpful in cases of accidental exposure to gluten or dairy, to lessen reactions.
-However, I do not recommend eating a whole pizza.)
+Broad spectrum enzymes, like Digestive Enzymes Ultra from Pure Encapsulations, promote optimal digestion of proteins, fats, and carbohydrates.
+Digestive Enzymes Ultra is comprised of a mixture of vegetarian enzymes, to support enhanced digestion for optimal nutrient bioavailability and absorption.

 Step 3: Balance the Gut Flora